sr99622/wabash/README.md

 python -m build --sdist --wheel
 ```

-The distribution whl file can be used to install the program on an arbitrary machine within a python environment.
+The distribution .whl file can be used to install the program on an arbitrary machine within a python environment.
 It includes all the necessary runtime binaries so no further configuration is required to run the program on the target machine.
 The file can be uploaded to pypi or installed using the pip command directly on the local filename.

 &nbsp;
 ### Installing Arbitrary Python Versions